Gambling addiction

 Am I addicted to gambling?

-To identify whether you need help with gambling addiction, ask yourself the following questions:
+To identify whether you need help with gambling abuse, ask yourself the following questions:

 If you answered yes to these questions, it is likely that you are struggling with a gambling addiction and should seek professional help.